Liigu edasi põhisisu juurde

 Keywords Alcohol, AUDIT, drinking, e-intervention, Estonia, minimal guidance, RCT, self-help

-Effects_of_ a minimal_guided_online_intervention_for_alcohol_misuse_in_Estonia
+Effects_of_ a minimal_guided_online_intervention_for_alcohol_misuse_in_Estonia.pdf

 Info